 Temporomandibular joint (TMJ) dysfunction disorder refers to long-term pain and dysfunction in the TMJ, the joint that connects the upper and lower jawbones.

-The TMJ is a complex joint with complicated movements and is subject to strain and injury.
-Symptoms may come and go for no apparent reason.
-Misalignment of the teeth and jaw, and tooth grinding, are no longer believed to be a cause.
-Women seem to be more susceptible than men.
+The TMJ is a complex joint with complicated movements.
+It can get strained and injured Symptoms may come and go for no apparent reason.
+It was thought that misalignment of the teeth and jaw, and tooth grinding, were a cause, but they may not play a role in TMJ disorder.
+People who have TMJ disorder may start to grind their teeth because of the condition.
+Women seem to be more likely to get it than men.

 TMJ disorder has three types:

 - Pain or discomfort in the muscles controlling the TMJ

 - Dislocation or injury to the jawbone